Executive and Professional Development

 Issues wane.
 Or they explode.
 They can fade from front page coverage or they can dominate the news.

-The difference between issues that are resolved successfully and those that escalate is how well they are managed.
-This course looks at issues management within government at all levels and how employees can contribute no matter what role they play in the process.
+The difference between issues that are resolved successfully and those that escalate is how well they are managed – and communicated.
+This course delves into how issues are communicated and managed within government at all levels and how employees can contribute no matter what role they play in the process: subject matter expert, communications team, administrative support.

-This course will look at why and how issues transform into crises and the tools governments use to manage an issue effectively.
-This hands-on program will help participants prepare briefing notes, policy statements, and other materials that are clear, targeted and useful.
-It will focus on preparing materials that quickly and succinctly capture the essence of an issue, the complexities of the issue, and the potential courses of action.
+This course will look at why and how issues transform into crises and the communications tools – briefing notes, Q&A’s, backgrounders – governments use to manage an issue effectively.
+This hands-on program starts with the foundation of government communication, key message development, and builds from there.
+Participants will be given a government issue to manage from the ground up.
+This will involve conducting an audience analysis and preparing a briefing note template and fact sheet.
+The focus is on preparing materials that quickly and succinctly capture the essence of an issue, the complexities of the issue, and the potential courses of action.

 Completion of this seminar as part of the Certificate in Business Communications entitles you to register for Individual Writing Analysis.